The Swordgrass Dress- Now Available

 Hi!
 I’m Joy, and I run Joseon Modern Designs.

 I wanted to create a pattern company that made plus-size friendly, historical, vintage, and fantasy patterns accessible for the modern sewer.
-Improved fit and clear, modernized instructions are some of my goals without sacrificing the original vintage style lines!
+Improved fit and clear, modernized instructions are some of my goals without sacrificing vintage style!

 Vintage Look, Modern Fit